Spence leads Jacksonville against Florida Atlantic after 20-point game - WTOP News

 Boca Raton, Florida; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: Jacksonville visits Florida Atlantic after Jakari Spence scored 20 points in Jacksonville’s 88-67 victory over the Florida Tech Panthers.
+BOTTOM LINE: Jacksonville faces Florida Atlantic after Jakari Spence scored 20 points in Jacksonville’s 88-67 win against the Florida Tech Panthers.

-The Owls have gone 1-1 at home.
-Florida Atlantic scores 85.9 points while outscoring opponents by 8.0 points per game.
+The Owls are 1-1 in home games.
+Florida Atlantic has a 1-3 record in games decided by 3 points or fewer.

 The Dolphins are 1-3 on the road.
-Jacksonville ranks eighth in the ASUN with 22.4 defensive rebounds per game led by Robert McCray averaging 4.0.
+Jacksonville is sixth in the ASUN allowing 74.8 points while holding opponents to 47.3% shooting.

-Florida Atlantic averages 85.9 points, 11.1 more per game than the 74.8 Jacksonville allows.
-Jacksonville has shot at a 43.8% clip from the field this season, 0.1 percentage points less than the 43.9% shooting opponents of Florida Atlantic have averaged.
+Florida Atlantic averages 85.9 points, 11.1 more per game than the 74.8 Jacksonville gives up.
+Jacksonville averages 73.3 points per game, 4.6 fewer than the 77.9 Florida Atlantic gives up.

-TOP PERFORMERS: Kaleb Glenn is shooting 61.0% and averaging 14.2 points for the Owls.
+TOP PERFORMERS: Kaleb Glenn is scoring 14.2 points per game and averaging 4.4 rebounds for the Owls.

-Zimi Nwokeji averages 1.7 made 3-pointers per game for the Dolphins, scoring 8.4 points while shooting 36.6% from beyond the arc.
+Robert McCray is shooting 47.4% and averaging 15.8 points for the Dolphins.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.